MasterGunner/Thrimbletrimmer-I/README.md

 });
 console.log(url);

-//This will use the default properties, and delete the video from the queue on submission. url = editor.newVideo('DB-TestClip.mp4', {}, true, function(data) {
+//This will use the default properties, except for setting a start/end offset, and delete the video from the queue on submission. url = editor.newVideo('DB-TestClip.mp4', {startOffset:120, endOffset:180}, true, function(data) {
 	console.log("Success!")
 	console.log(data);
 });